-The Undergraduate Certificate in Sustainable Practice prepares you for a career as a sustainability professional.
-Graduate ready to embark on a fulfilling career with skills to understand and address the environmental challenges facing workplaces.
-This course will help you build confidence to engage with stakeholders and bring about meaningful change.
-You’ll be equipped to work across a range of diverse industries to influence environmental, social and economic sustainability.
+The higher education Undergraduate Certificate in Sustainable Practice is the first half of the Diploma of Sustainable Practice.
+This course enhances your current knowledge and skills, and prepares you for a career as an excellent sustainability professional.
+Graduate with the skills to understand and address the sustainability challenges facing any organisation.
+This course will help you build the confidence to design and develop strategies and programs and engage with both internal and external stakeholders to bring about meaningful change in any organisation.
 In doing so you'll be part of the global movement for a better future.

 Through a mixture of theory and practical course work, learn to: